bayesianbrad/machine-learning-flight-rules/README.md

 Mixed precision solves these problems by keeping a master copy of the model's parameters in 32 bit floats.
 The inputs and the model's parameters are still cast to fp16, but after the backwards pass, the gradients are copied to the master copy and cast to fp32.
 The parameters are updated in fp32 to prevent gradients from underflowing, and the new, updated master copy's parameters are cast to fp16 and copied to the original fp16 model.
 Nvidia's apex library recommends using mixed precision in a different way by casting inputs to tensor core-friendly operations to fp16 and keeping other operations in fp32.
 Both of these mixed precision approaches have an overhead compared to half precision training, but are faster and use less vram than fp32 training.

 _example_

+### Apex won't install on GCP's deep learning vm

+This is a known issue with apex, take a look at (https://github.com/NVIDIA/apex/issues/259) for some possible solutions.

 #### Resources